-A comparison of results from 2016 to 2017, after the collection of an additional year of data, indicates four of the ELA items flagged in 2016 were also flagged in 2017.
-None of the mathematics items flagged in 2016 was flagged in 2017.
+A comparison of results from 2016 to 2017, after the collection of an additional year of data, indicates none of the ELA or mathematics items flagged in 2016 was flagged in 2017.

 Appendix A includes plots labeled by the item ID, which display the best-fitting regression line for each gender group, with jittered plots representing the total linkage levels mastered for individuals in each gender group.